tracelail/tracelail.github.io/about.md

 Actively developing my bioinformatics skillset under the guidance of an industry mentor, with a particular emphasis on rare disease genomics.
 I'm passionate about applying computational approaches to uncover insights that could lead to new therapeutics for underserved patient populations.

 ## Looking to Connect:
 I'm eager to collaborate with fellow researchers, bioinformaticians, and healthcare professionals who share my commitment to advancing rare disease research.
-Let's connect and explore how we can work together to make a difference in this critical field.</p>
+Let's connect and explore how we can work together to make a difference in this critical field.

 <h2>Skills</h2>